lteacher/shellstone/README.md

 [![Build Status](https://api.travis-ci.org/lessonteacher/shellstone.svg?branch=master)](https://travis-ci.org/lessonteacher/shellstone)

+_**Note**: This is a currently a WIP and does not actually work yet.
+When it is on Pub then it will be available only.
+If you think the idea is good you can communicate via the issues system and contribute to features_

 ## Usage

 To be expanded on, essentially for the ORM factor I expect something like the following to be used.